SherG/tester1/site/content/post/5-star-reviews.md

 ## Looking for a personal trainer?

 We invite you to book <a href="https://calendly.com/isfny" target="blank">phone appointment</a> with owner Francisco Villalobos to discuss your fitness needs and questions.

+We provide [smart strength training](/about) to baby boomers in the Manhattan area.
+Choose from 3 private gyms or be trained at your residence.
+Remote training for travelers also available.